Bay is a beautiful area in the northernmost Cape York.

 corrugated gravel roads), with soft

-sandy sections, and usually impassable early in the season.
+sandy sections, and sometimes impassable early after the wet season.

 to Crocodile Creek